awohns/ldgm/docs/python-api.rst

 Python API
 ==========

-The ``ldgm`` Python API provides methods for inferring graphical models of SNPs from a given tree sequence.
-See :ref:`MATLAB API <sec_matlab_api>` for documentation on inferring LDGM precision matrices from LDGMs.
+The ``ldgm`` Python API provides methods for inferring an LDGM from a tree sequence.
+See the :ref:`MATLAB API page<sec_matlab_api>` for documentation on inferring LDGM precision matrices from LDGMs.

 Creating an LDGM